ewaldc/My-Book-Live/kernel/precompiled/README.md

 # Installing My-Book-Live pre-compiled kernels

 ## Before you install a different kernel ##
-First, read up on how to enable a recovery kernel [here](https://github.com/ewaldc/My-Book-Live/tree/master/uboot).
-A safe or recovery kernel allows for fail-back to a known good kernel in case something goes wrong.
+First, read up on how to enable a recovery kernel __[here](https://github.com/ewaldc/My-Book-Live/tree/master/uboot)__.
+A safe or recovery kernel allows for fail-back to a known, good kernel in case something goes wrong.

 ## Which kernel to take ? ##